 - 1. Call to Order

 - 2. Certification of Notice and Quorum

 - 3. Review and Approval of Minutes of the Previous Meeting held on November 8, 2019

-- 4. Discussion on the purchase of Wavemaker US Fund Management Holdings, LLC.
+- 4. Ratification of the approval on the Purchase of 100% interest in Wavemaker US Fund Management Holdings, LLC.

-- 5. Issuance of up to 1,706,072,261 new common shares ("Subscription Shares") from the available authorized capital stock
+- 5. Approval on the Issuance of up to 1,706,072,261 new common shares ("Subscription Shares") from the unissued authorized capital stock and listing of the Subscription Shares with the Philippine Stock Exchange

-- 6. Approval of the Application for Additional Listing of the Subscription Shares with the Philippine Stock Exchange
+- 6. Election of Independent Directors

-- 7. Election of Independent Directors
+- 7. Amendment of By-Laws to allow electronic distribution of stockholders' meeting materials, participation through remote participation or in absentia and voting in absentia

 - 8. Other Matters

 - 9. Adjournment